General Dynamics F-16 Fighting Falcon variants: F-16 Recce

 The first reconnaissance variant was a USAF F-16D experimentally configured in 1986 with a centerline multi-sensor bathtub-style pod.
 The USAF decided in 1988 to replace the aging RF-4C Phantom fleet with F-16C Block 30s fitted with the Control Data Corporation's Advanced Tactical Airborne Reconnaissance System (ATARS) centerline pod, which could carry a variety of sensors.
 Problems with the ATARS program, however, led to the USAF's departure in June 1993.
 During the mid-1990s, the U.S. Air Force experimented with a series of centerline recce pod designs, beginning with a prototype pod, the Electro-Optical 1 (EO-1) pod.
 This was followed by four "Richmond recce pods", which saw service in the Balkans.
 The USAF finally settled on what would become the definitive AN/ASD-11 Theater Airborne Reconnaissance System (TARS).
 The first F-16 flight with a prototype TARS flew on 26 August 1995, and on 27 September 1996 the USAF placed its first production order for the pods.
 Block 30s and Block 25s of five Air National Guard (ANG) squadrons have received the system since mid-1998.
 The USAF, however, does not designate them "RF-16s".

 RF-16A/C

-The designation RF-16A is used, though, by the Royal Danish Air Force.
+The designation RF-16A is used by the Royal Danish Air Force.
 In early 1994, 10 Danish F-16A were redesignated as RF-16A tactical recce aircraft, replacing the RF-35 Drakens withdrawn at the end of 1993.
 As a temporary measure they were originally fitted with the Drakens' optical cameras and electro-optical (E-O) sensors repackaged in a Per Udsen 'Red Baron' recce pod, which were replaced a few years later by Per Udsen's Modular Reconnaissance Pod (MRP).